Skip to the content

 For school leaders and educators, ongoing confusion about the processes and the standardized assessments central to school grades have made it difficult to prepare students to succeed.
 That means Tennessee districts need comprehensive support and solutions to help them navigate the school grade system and improve test scores — without sacrificing essential instructional time.

-Required Assessments in Tennessee
+• Required School Accountability Assessments in Tennessee

 The Tennessee Department of Education has administered standardized assessments yearly since 1988 through the Tennessee Comprehensive Assessment Program (TCAP).
 The TCAP program, which measures progress toward Tennessee Academic Standards, includes annual assessments for grades 3-8 and end-of-course (EOC) exams administered at the end of certain high school classes.